Using Winter Storage to Make Space in Your Garage

 Before winter comes, it’s time to remove the items that need a climate-controlled area.
 These items include wooden and leather furniture, appliances, coins, collectibles and musical instruments.
 Though your items may have survived through the summer and fall, winter is going to bring with it some substantial temperature changes.
 To protect your belongings throughout winter, put them in a climate-controlled storage facility.
 What is climate control?
 Check out our climate control page for more information.

 Get Rid of the Unnecessary Items

 The less clutter, the better.
-A pre-winter garage sale can be just the way to clear out some of your unnecessary items and make some pre-holiday spending money.
+A pre-winter garage sale can be just the way to clear out some of your unnecessary items.
+You can also make some pre-holiday spending money.
 If you have items that aren’t worthwhile to store (either in your garage or your self-storage unit), it’s probably not something that you still need.
 You can use online marketplaces and other classified listings to figure out the appropriate prices for your personal items.

 The winter months bring with it some dreary weather.
-Throughout the spring, summer and fall, many people use their garage only for storage, and they don’t park their car in it at all.
-But if you want to avoid hail damage and an iced-over windshield, you may want to make enough space for your car.
-If it’s a tight fit, you can place bumpers on the ground of your garage so you know exactly when to stop.
+Throughout the spring, summer, and fall, many people use their garage only for storage, and they don’t park their car in it at all.
+But when winter comes you don’t want to be scraping your car off every morning.
+So during winter move that stuff to storage so you can put your car inside.
+If your garage is a tight fit, you can place bumpers on the ground of your garage so you know exactly when to stop.

 Get the Right Boxes

 Cardboard boxes can be cheap and convenient, but they’re generally not meant to be stacked — at least, not safely.
 Plastic bins aren’t just easier to stack vertically but are also often transparent (which makes it easier to find items later on).
 If you have a pile of cardboard boxes in a corner of your garage, you may be able to save a significant amount of space simply by transitioning to plastic bins or plastic drawers.
 Here are some great clear plastic containers that can help you save space.